sjsoad/CustomNavigation/README.md

 **1. How to create custom animation with CustomNavigation pod**

-For that, you should create new empty file inherited from CustomAnimatedTransitioning, and import module of course.
+For that, you should create new class inherited from CustomAnimatedTransitioning, and import module of course.
 Should be something like this:

 `import UIKit`